Velfa

 ヴェルファ

-Asakusa & Kuramae · shop
+Asakusa & Kuramae · Shop

 Turkish import shop tucked into a Nishi-Asakusa back street.
 Rugs, ceramics, textiles — the kind of stuff that makes you pause mid-walk.
 Small, curated selection that feels genuinely sourced rather than mass-stocked.